 With advent of presbyopia, the near point of eye recedes and so there is less use of con vergence.
 Neglect of presbyopia may lead to fixation of this anomaly.

 On the other hand, patients may also develop convergence insufficiency with the first-time use of presbyopic correction.
-This has been explained by the fact that the relief of sustained accommodatie effort afforded by the use of presbyopic correctio causes a decrease of accommodative convergence.
+We know that the relief of sustained accommodatie effort afforded by the use of presbyopic correctio causes a decrease of accommodative convergence.

 4. Muscular imbalances:

-Extraocular muscular imbalances in the form of exophoria, intermittent exotropia and vertical muscle imbalances, if neglected for a long time, may be associated with convergence insufficiency.
+Extraocular muscular imbalances in the form of exophoria, intermittent exotropia and vertical muscle imbalances, if neglected for a long time, may associate with convergence insufficiency.

 5. Consecutive convergence insufficiency